 The Pitfalls of Instant Fortune

 I have read stories of people winning $300 million jackpots and struggling with drug addiction and bankruptcy just a few years later.

 The best example of this is Jack Whittaker.
 Whittaker was a successful construction manager with a great family life.
 One day, he walked into a store for a sandwich, gas fill up, and a lottery ticket.
-He won the largest lottery in United States history ($315 million) and took home a lump sum of $113.4 million.
+He won the largest lottery in United States history at that point ($315 million) and took home a lump sum of $113.4 million.

 Within four years he was robbed several times, arrested, sued, and been implicit in the death of his Granddaughter and two of her friends (separate incidents) related to drug use.
 After a string of legal problems, nearly ending up in bankruptcy, and burying his grandchild, he said that “if he could do it all over again, he would have just filled up his tank, bought a sandwich and gone on his merry way.”

 I am going to win the lotto, I should probably buy a ticket.
 Doing the math, however, shows that putting money into an index fund has a much higher rate of return than the predicted average income from the lottery.
 I will put my dollars into a sound investment instead.
 I guess this is one dream that will never come true.